pocvirk/astronomical_data_reduction/README.md

 Soft contains the software (mostly):
   - IMAGE:
-  - Generation of master frames bias and flat
+    --Generation of master frames bias and flat
   - reduction of observed image
   - re-alignment of observed images to a common reference frame for stacking